aiven/devportal/docs/products/clickhouse/concepts/plans-pricing.rst

 Service plans
 -------------

-Aiven for ClickHouse is a fully managed distributed columnar database based on open source ClickHouse - a fast resource effective solution tailored for warehousing data and generating real-time analytical data reports with advanced SQL queries.

-With Aiven for ClickHouse, you can choose either a single node or a high-availability cluster, each running on dedicated instances.
 Aiven for ClickHouse is packaged into four tiers, each including a range of plans to suit the size of your workloads.

 * Hobbyist - single node plan for small hobby projects
 * Startup - low-cost plan to experiment and prototype new ideas